 Drive students to and from school I have air brakes endorsement passenger endorsement school bus endorsement and tanker endorsement Class b license

-• Another commonly found skill for being able to perform bus driver duties is the following: patience.
-According to a bus driver resume, "because of possible traffic congestion and sometimes unruly passengers, bus drivers are put in stressful situations and must remain calm and continue to operate their bus."
-Check out this example of how bus drivers use patience: "provide excellent customer service and patience with all passengers. "
+Patience.
+Another essential skill to perform bus driver duties is patience.
+Bus drivers responsibilities require that "because of possible traffic congestion and sometimes unruly passengers, bus drivers are put in stressful situations and must remain calm and continue to operate their bus."
+Bus drivers also use patience in their role according to a real resume snippet: "provide excellent customer service and patience with all passengers. "

-• See the full list of bus driver skills.
+See the full list of bus driver skills

 Bus Driver Resume